AlexSabourinDev/cranberry_blog/SphericalHarmonics_Fundamentals.md

 }
 $$

-But not only that the constant of a the product of a single function is $c$ but that in our case, the product is 1!
+But not only that the constant of the product of a single function is $c$ but that in our case, the product is 1!

 $$
 \int f_i(x)f_i(x)dx=1